Kemono Friends: Anime setting and drawing plagiarism allegations

-Concerns rose among Internet users on February 2, 2018, that the then-upcoming game, Kemono Friends Puzzle Gokko, was plagirizing artwork and setting from the first season of the anime without the consent of Tatsuki.
+Concerns rose among Internet users on February 2, 2018, that the then-upcoming game, Kemono Friends Puzzle Gokko, was plagiarizing artwork and setting from the first season of the anime without the consent of Tatsuki.
 Yoshitada Fukuhara weighed in on this as well, stating that he was never informed of this matter and that he would look in to it.
 Three weeks later, both the Kemono Friends official Twitter account and later on a press release by the developer of Puzzle Gokko issued an apology for the troubles caused and that any legal issues surrounding such issues were resolved.

 Audition script plagiarism controversy

 On September 2, 2018, the second season of Kemono Friends was once again announced on their official website and casting calls were published for a new idol unit related to the show.
 However, it was quickly revealed by the owner of a website called Mezasou!
 Seiyu that the sample script for the upcoming audition was lifted from the website without the required proper crediting.
 The offending script was taken down the following day, and Eiji Kato, one of the producers of Kemono Friends, offered an apology on Twitter and offered to also apologize to the website owner in person but was turned down.